 But if you want to sell a courses, informational products etc which don’t require extensive cart modification functionality, you will do just fine with Thrive Themes.

 Thrive themes wasn’t built specially for running an ecommerce store using woocommerce.
 Its built for lead generation, conversion, content, courses etc.

 - So I suggest setup a subdomain.
 If your domain is skreechers.com, then setup a store.skreechers.com.
-Make it a separate wordpress install, get a flexible super-fast WooCommerce theme (its an affiliate link, but I love and recommend the theme) that supports WooCommerce out of the box.
+Make it a separate wordpress install, get a flexible super-fast WooCommerce theme that supports WooCommerce out of the box.
 (As of updating this article, Its got 73000+ sales with 4.8 stars avg.
-Flatsome theme is so good and popular that there are 3rd party WooCommerce plugin developers who support it exclusively.
-Its the best WooCommerce theme hands-down imho)
+Flatsome theme is so good and popular that there are 3rd party WooCommerce plugin developers who support it)

 - Use the exact same fonts, logo and colours that you use on your thrive themes site, so that when the user switches between the store site and content/membership site, they get a seamless experience.
 This is important to not scare your users and provide a seamless brand experience.

 But again…let me repeat this, *if* you are selling just few products, and you don’t really need a special product page, special cart experience etc. And all you need is for the user to click on “add to cart” from your sales page, see a checkout page and finish payment, then don’t bother to setup this special store subdomain.